bilgekosee/bilgebookstore/README.md

 # Bilge Bookstore

-This project introduces Bilge Bookstore, a web application that allows you to explore books in the category.
+This project introduces Bilge Bookstore, a web application that allows you to explore books across various categories.
 The project is developed using React.js.

 ## Features

-- View books in the historical category.
+- View books across multiple categories.
 - Access detailed information for each book.
 - Filter books by categories.